|

 BII Index

--The Brahman Influence Index is a maternally focused index that is based off of
+The Brahman Influence Index is a maternally focused index that is based on a

 CHB Index

--The CHB Index is a terminal sire index that is built on a production system
+The Certified Hereford Beef Index is a terminal sire index that is built on a

-index that has no emphasis on fertility.
-Remember that nothing is retained in
+that has no emphasis on fertility.
+Remember that no replacement heifers are

 When you see the following displayed below the EPD table in your search results: